The History of the Ostomy Part One!

 Lalu

 Traci - I read part 2 first.
 Sometimes I go as much as a couple of weeks without coming onto this site, then I might live on the site for a couple of days.
-The info, the photographs, the interesting facts and your family's personal involvement (your grandma) make all of this more fascinating.
+The info, the photographs, the interesting facts and your family's personal involvement (your grandma) makes all of this more fascinating.
 I believe I thanked you in a comment I made after looking at part 2, but thank you again.
 Just think - you and your grandmother are in possession of what may very well be the first artifacts to possibly end up in the very first Ostomy Museum - certainly sounds like the kind of tourist attraction that would put whatever town houses it into all the tourism guides and onto all area maps.
 Can't wait.

 ~traci~

-Thanks, Lalu!!!
+Thanks Lalu!!!

 sherl1

 Hi Traci, I can remember the early urostomy rubber bags that I used to wear in the 50's.
 I am 58 years old and have had my ostomy all my life.
-The old white rubber bags were kidney-shaped and had a joining screw to fit together.
+The old white rubber bags were kidney-shaped and had an joining screw to fit together.
 I would screw on a rubber tube to the bottle for the night.
 There is a more modern big rubber two-piece bag for nighttime.
 They were really good, no tubes in the way like modern equipment.
 It's a pity you can't use them today.
 Mike